harvey-green/breakout/README.md

 ![The Circuit Breaker UML design](/docs/circuit-breaker-uml-design.png)

 The C# implementation of the above design is just one file and is located here: [src/CircuitBreaker.cs](src/CircuitBreaker.cs).

-It includes code comments.
+Inline code comments are included.

 Check out the code, use the NuGet and enjoy using the Circuit Breaker!